 Drink water from ANYWHERE.
 The Grayl Geopress is the worlds leading filtered water bottle protecting you from all manner of waterborne nasties.

 Single-use plastic bottles are a MASSIVE threat to marine life.
 Be a part of the solution and travel with a filter water bottle.
 Save money and the environment!

 We’ve tested the Geopress rigorously from the icy heights of Pakistan to the tropical jungles of Bali, and can confirm: it’s the best water bottle you’ll ever buy!View on REI Read the Review

 #21 – The Filbert Street Steps – An unknown (but awesome!) place to see in San Francisco!

 Why it’s so awesome: Hidden away in San Francisco, there are more than 400 different stairways that connect the 42 hills in the city.
 Some of them were built more than a hundred years ago and when you explore these stairs, you’ll see some of the most incredible views in the city.
 Each set of stairs is different, from mosaic tiled stairs between 15th and 16th avenue to a leafy, secret garden set of stairs on Macondray Lane.
 The Filbert Street steps are one of the best, and traversing this pathway will be well worth the effort.

 What to do there: The Filbert Street Steps climb through tropical gardens and end up at the iconic Coit Tower.
-It’s a tiring climb, but take your time and drink in the sights along the way, from the spectacular gardens to the view of the city at the end.
-And take lots of photos of your trek.
+It’s a tiring climb, but take your time.
+Drink in the sights along the way, but also a lot of water.
+We want you to stay safe, hydrated and sprained ankle free while working those quads.
+When you reach the spectacular gardens and the view of the city at the end, take lots of photos!

 #22 – Magowan’s Infinite Mirror Maze